A’s decline to offer contract to 2018 All-Star Blake Treinen

 Treinen was expected to command roughly $7.5 million in arbitration.

 Left-hander Ryan Buchter and catcher Josh Phegley also didn’t receive contracts.
 Lefty T.J.
-McFarland reached agreement on a one-year deal to avoid salary arbitration.
+McFarland reached agreement on a $1.8 million, one-year deal to avoid salary arbitration.
 He was claimed off waivers from the Diamondbacks on Nov.
 4.

 The A’s announced the moves after completing a trade that sent switch-hitting second baseman Jurickson Profar to the San Diego Padres for catcher Austin Allen and a player to be named.